z3r07h/Mr-R0B0T-s03-ARG/Episodes/eps3.7_dont-delete-me.ko/README.md

 3 Digit Numbers
 --

 269.99 (Price of the bathroom cabinet)
 5:31 (Time vox article was uploaded)
 241.1 (Size of Trenton's information CD)
 238.6 (Size of Mobley's OSINT folder)
-461.4 (size free on the CD after adding mobley's folder) 256 (Sandesh Markesh PDF file size)
+461.4 (size free on the CD after adding mobley's folder)
+256 (Sandesh Markesh PDF file size)
 218 (Sandesh Markesh PDF file size)
 7:45 (Time of Sandesh's post)
-2:00 (Time on the microwave when Elliot fries the chips) 812 (The *unlock* code for the suitcase)
+2:00 (Time on the microwave when Elliot fries the chips)
+812 (The *unlock* code for the suitcase)
 117 (Trenton's house number)
 107.72 (Size of file attached to Trenton's email)
 7:28 (Time Trenton's email was sent)

-Other Notes
+Interesting
 --
 6,6,2,2,2 (numbers of items in Markesh OSINT folders - screenshot in Extra Shots)
-5,14,12,6,8,11 (numbers of items in each Markesh family OSINT folder) 2,16,2,5,31 (numbers of items inside Sandesh Markesh folders)
+5,14,12,6,8,11 (numbers of items in each Markesh family OSINT folder)
+2,16,2,5,31 (numbers of items inside Sandesh Markesh folders)